The complete guide — spots, seasons & gear

 Silverstrand, Barna (Galway)

-Our home spot, minutes from the shop.
+Our home spot, and where you’ll often find our mobile trailer set up.
 At low tide a shallow, flat lagoon forms to the left of the main beach — ideal, safe water for learning to kitesurf.
 Best in south-westerly to westerly winds.
 This is where most of our kitesurf lessons happen.

 Rusheen Bay (Galway)